Making the most of life after a cancer diagnosis

-At the first sign of shaking in certain parts of the body, such as the hands and head — or even in the voice — your initial thought may be that it’s due to Parkinson’s disease.
-However, these symptoms can also be a sign of a more common condition called essential tremor (ET), which affects an estimated 10 million people in the U.S., according to the International Essential Tremor Foundation (IETF).
+At the first sign of shaking in certain parts of the body, such as the hands and head — even in the voice — your initial thought may be that it’s due to Parkinson’s disease.
+However, these symptoms can also be a sign of a more common condition called essential tremor, which affects an estimated 10 million people in the U.S., according to the International Essential Tremor Foundation (IETF).

 Is it essential tremor?